 - Clumping of Food – When food is infested, it becomes clumped and formed by larvae, webbed by strings of silk.

 - Small Moths Flying in the Kitchen – If you see small moths flying in your kitchen area or garage with a zigzag pattern formation, you may have an infestation.
 You will notice them at night especially around bulbs or on any other light source, just like regular moths.

 - Larvae and webbing in corners and edges of the room. – Look for small larvae and webbing in the edges of your ceiling, corners of your cabinets, baseboards, and shelf brackets.

 - Initial control methods are to locate the infested products, which may necessitate emptying the entire pantry and searching through every container, opened or sealed.
 Immediately discard any items suspected of an infestation with Indian Meal Moths or other pantry-infesting insects.

 - Thoroughly clean all surfaces where infested products were stored, especially where larvae can be seen.
 Clean behind baseboards, shelving and along the ceiling.

 - Call the pest control professionals at Bugs by Brian right away.
 We implement a variety of control procedures including the placement of pheromone traps to capture any remaining pests before they continue reproducing.
 Any eggs that continue to hatch that you might have missed in your cleaning efforts, will also be trapped.

-Call St. Louis pest control company Bugs by Brian today at (636) 394-0101 to exterminate a pantry pest infestation in your home or business.
+Call Bugs by Brian® today to exterminate pantry-infesting pests in your home or business.